 The gas surrounding galaxies known as the circumgalactic medium (CGM) holds important information about the processes that drive the galaxy evolution.
 Different metal absorption lines detected in spectra of bright background sources (e.g., Quasi-Stellar Objects (QSOs) or Quasars, see cartoon below) at redshifts smaller than the quasar redshifts have opened a new window to study this gas, that remains nearly invisible otherwise.
 These absorption features can reveal the physical nature of the CGM as they trace the different phases and properties of the gas.
 One of the most extensively studied among them is MgII (Mg+) doublet line, which traces the cold gas (~104 K) in the CGM.
 It is an UV line that can be detected in quasar spectra at optical wavelengths for redshifts, z > 0.3.
-In my first PhD project I developed a fully automated pipeline to estimate quasar continuum and detect intervening MgII absorption line systems.
+In my first PhD project, I developed a fully automated pipeline to estimate quasar continuum and detect intervening MgII absorption line systems.
 I ran the pipeline on ~1 million quasars from SDSS Data Release (DR16) and compiled a large MgII absorber catalogue of ~ 160,000 absorber systems.
 Combining these absorbers systems with a large set of SDSS luminous red galaxies (LRGs) and emission line galaxies (LRGs) , I studied the properties of cool CGM in these galaxies.
 Our analysis implies that cool circumgalactic gas has a different physical origin for star forming versus quiescent galaxies.
 For technical details, see our paper [arXiv] [ADS].
+To understand our work in broader context see this highlight that I wrote for the broad audience.
 For a quick look to our paper see this astrobites summary.

 MgII Absorber Catalogue is publicly available at [Link]